 Eastern Michigan University ("Eastern") enriches lives in a supportive, intellectually dynamic, and diverse community.
-Its dedicated faculty balance teaching and research to prepare students with relevant skills and real world awareness.
+Its dedicated faculty balance teaching and research to prepare students with relevant skills and real-world awareness.
 Eastern is an institution of opportunity where students learn in and beyond the classroom to benefit the local and global communities.

 The University's vision is to be a premier public university recognized for student-centered learning, high quality academic programs, and community impact.
-Eastern's focus remains on investing in its students and faculty, in academic quality, and in maintaining and improving facilities that enhance the learning environment for its approximately 18,000 students.
+Eastern's focus remains on investing in its students and faculty, in academic quality, and in maintaining and improving facilities that enhance the learning environment for its approximately 16,000 students.

-In December 2019, the Board approved a \$13.3 million capital budget for fiscal year 2021.
+In December 2020, the Board approved a \$5.1 million capital budget for fiscal year 2022.
 The budget includes investment for improvements supporting necessary infrastructure improvements in academic, administrative, and auxiliary facilities, campus wide infrastructure improvements, Title IX compliance investments, information technology, safety and asset preservation.

-In June of 2020, the Board approved an in-state undergraduate tuition increase of 2.9% as calculated by the State of Michigan's guidelines on performance funding and tuition reporting.
-With this tuition increase, Eastern will continue to invest in strong and high-demand academic programs while maintaining its commitment to provide students with a high-quality education at an affordable price.
+In June 2021, the Board approved a flat tuition charge of \$6,975 for the Fall and Winter semester for undergraduate students taking between 12 and 16 credit hours per semester and a \$580 per credit hour charge for undergraduate students taking below 12 credit hours or above 16 credit hours per semester.
+With this change in methodology, Eastern will continue to invest in strong and high-demand academic programs while maintaining its commitment to provide students with a high-quality education at an affordable price.

-The Board also approved a \$288.1 million general fund operating expenditure budget for fiscal year 2021.
-The budget reflected a 1.0% increase in State Appropriations and a student credit hour projection of 400,000 credit hours.
-The budget also includes projected personnel costs of \$175.2 million, revenue from departmental activities and other sources of \$2.7 million, and University-sponsored financial aid of \$51.3 million.
+The Board also approved a \$297.0 million general fund operating expenditure budget for fiscal year 2022.
+The budget reflects a one-time increase of \$3 million in State Appropriations and a 2.7% increase in tuition and fees.
+The budget also includes projected personnel costs of \$168.8 million, revenue from departmental activities and other sources of \$3.4 million, and University-sponsored financial aid of \$54.8 million.

-The University is continuing to evaluate the ongoing impact of COVID-19 on operations for coming fiscal periods.
-The University's executive leadership has created a Safe Return-to-Campus plan using a layered approach based on best practices.
+The University continues to expand on the "EMU Safe" program developed in 2021 to address the best practices for the safe return to campus from COVID-19 restrictions.
 The University's number one priority is the health, safety and well-being of students, faculty and staff.
-The University has adjusted its budget and expectations for financial results for fiscal year 2021 taking into account the uncertainty around in-person operations due to COVID-19.
+The University has adjusted its budget and expectations for financial results for fiscal year 2022 taking into account hybrid operations.